 In Year 9 pupils have the ability to choose their subjects of study.
 As part of this mini-option process, pupils are offered Drama.
 In their weekly double Drama lesson, pupils are able to develop performance and group work skills in much more depth.
 We explore more challenging texts and sophisticated devising techniques and pupils regularly perform both scripted work and pieces of Drama they have devised for themselves.
 Year 9 Drama work is geared towards giving pupils a clear understanding of what studying Drama at GCSE would be like, and pupils will learn terminology and writing skills that are used when studying Drama at a higher level.

 Year 9 pupils are also offered Performing Arts which includes music, dance and drama taught on rotation.
 Pupils study musical theatre and the course involves pupils creating their own mini-musical.
-Performing Arts follows the Arts Award Bronze, so all pupils develop a portfolio of evidence as the course progresses and achieve a qualification for this year of study.
-It also gives pupils a clear idea of what studying Performing Arts BTEC would be like at Key Stage 4.
+Performing Arts pupils will develop a portfolio of evidence as the course progresses.
+This gives pupils a clear idea of what studying Performing Arts BTEC would be like at Key Stage 4.

 The Key Stage Four curriculum follows the 2 year AQA GCSE specification which consists of 60% coursework and 40% written exam.
 This GCSE course is an excellent way for pupils to gain understanding and practical experience of how theatre is made and performed.
 There is a focus on acting, but pupils also have the opportunity to develop technical skills and specialise in areas such as lighting, set and costume design.
 Pupils are assessed through a mixture of written and practical work.